-- All contracts are specified as Boolean expressions. - Right before a feature call (e.g., | acc.withdraw(10)): - The current state of acc is called its pre-state. - Evaluate pre-condition using current values of attributes/queries. - Cache values of all expressions involving the old keyword in the post-condition.
+- All contracts are specified as Boolean expressions. - Right before a feature call (e.g., | acc.withdraw(10) |): - The current state of acc is called its pre-state. - Evaluate pre-condition using current values of attributes/queries. - Cache values, via :=, of old expressions in the post-condition.

-e.g., cache the value of old balance via old_balance = balance
+e.g., old balance = balance - a